kiwijos/vteam-github-oauth-study/README.md

 }
 ```

-### Hoom to check requests
+### Hook to check requests

-In SvelteKit, middleware are called hooks.
+Hooks are esentially middleware.

 We'll create a new file, add a hook that runs every time there's a request and gets the access token from the cookie.